graphql/graphiql/packages/graphiql-react/README.md

 - `@graphiql/react/font/roboto.css`
 - `@graphiql/react/font/fira-code.css`.

-You can of course use any other method to load these fonts (for example loading them from Google Fonts).
+You can, of course, use any other method to load these fonts (for example, loading them from Google Fonts).

 Further details on how to use `@graphiql/react` can be found in the reference